-We believe that Ulcerative Colitis is best managed by gastrointestinal dietitian with an interest in that field.
+We believe that Ulcerative Colitis is best managed by IBD Dietitian with an interest in that field.

 At Dietetic Gut Clinic our mission is to empower and support our patients, to take charge of their digestive condition and health in order to optimise their quality of life.

 We have clinics both north and south of the river which means that we are able to accommodate patients across the Perth metropolitan area, in addition to also providing Telehealth services.